danielrosehill/Task-Management-App-Prompt/manual-evaluation-notes.md

 ## Talk Notes

 Nice tool, but this falls down for the opposite reason.
 While there is native voice support (web and mobile!), there is only voice support IE. You can't create a note texturally!

+## Reflect

+Closest fit so far, it leverages whisper So has support for transcription on both web and mobile.